Finding A Gay Therapist Online: Affirmative Therapy And LGBTQ+ Support Guide

 2. Identify what you’re seeking in a therapist

 Online therapy platforms often have ways to filter potential therapeutic matches based on your criteria.
-Depending on the platform, this may involve filling out a questionnaire that matches you with a therapist, or putting various specifications into a search tool to narrow down the available options.
+Depending on the platform, this may involve filling out a questionnaire that matches you with a therapist or putting various specifications into a search tool to narrow down the available options.

 In doing so, you can find a therapist who specializes in treating LGBTQ+ patients.
-You may also be able to read reviews from clients who have had similar concerns as you and learn more about the background and experience of the therapist.
+You may also be able to read reviews from clients from the LGBTQ community who have had similar concerns as you and learn more about the background and experience of the therapist.
 Viewing multiple therapists’ profiles allows you to look for mentions of LGBTQ+-friendly approaches and experience working with LGBTQ+ patients.
 If you have additional criteria, such as looking for depression or anxiety support, you can further filter your searches.

 3. Have an introductory session